Cascade Bicycle Club

-The Cascade Bicycle Club is a nonprofit 501(c)(3) 91-2165219 community organization based in Seattle, Washington in the United States.
-It is the largest statewide bicycling nonprofit in the United States with more than 8,900 members.
-It is run by a volunteer board of directors, 28 professional staff, and more than 250 volunteers.
+The Cascade Bicycle Club is a nonprofit community organization based in Seattle, Washington in the United States.
+It is the largest statewide bicycling nonprofit in the United States with almost 10,000 members.
+It is run by a volunteer board of directors, 30 professional staff, and more than 700 volunteers.

 Major events

-Cascade hosts several major riding events every year including Chilly Hilly, Seattle Bike-n-Brews, Ride for Major Taylor, Flying Wheels Summer Century, Woodinville Wine Ride, Seattle Night Ride, the Red-Bell 100, Seattle to Portland (STP), Ride from Seattle to Vancouver and Party (RSVP), Ride Around Washington (RAW), High Pass Challenge (HPC), and Kitsap Color Classic (KCC).
-Ride participation varies from 200 - 10,000 per event.
+Cascade hosts several major riding events every year including Chilly Hilly, Ride for Major Taylor, Flying Wheels Summer Century, Seattle to Portland Bicycle Classic (STP), Ride from Seattle to Vancouver and Party (RSVP), Woodinville Wine Ride, and Kitsap Color Classic (KCC).
+Ride participation varies from 200 to 8,000 per event.

-Rides and tours
+Pedaling Relief Project

-Cascade volunteer ride leaders lead more than 2,000 free group rides a year.
-The club also leads regional tours.
-Cascade rides are open to anyone wearing a helmet.
+The Pedaling Relief Project was started in the spring of 2020 during the COVID-19 pandemic to address food insecurity challenges and reduce food waste in the community, and was made permanent in 2021.
+The project has two main programs: food rescue, and home delivery.
+The food rescue program retrieves donated food (that would in most cases otherwise become food waste) from local grocery stores and delivers it to food banks and direct distribution events such as those run by Food Not Bombs.
+The home delivery program works with food banks to deliver bags of groceries packed by food bank volunteers to local clients who face challenges in visiting the food bank themselves.
+Both programs make use of cargo bikes and trailers to carry large quantities of food efficiently.